-Milling tools are rotary tools with one or more teeth for milling.
-During work, each cutter tooth intermittently cuts off the remainder of the work piece.
-The milling tool is mainly used for milling planes, steps, grooves, forming surfaces, cutting work pieces etc.
+Milling tools are rotating tools with one or more cutting edges for machining.
+During operation, each cutting tooth removes a portion of the workpiece in intervals.
+The milling tool is mainly utilized for machining flat surfaces, stepped surfaces, grooves, formed surfaces, and cutting workpieces.

 And I believe that when selecting a milling tool, you need to pay attention to both the milling tool body and tool holder:

 - Whether the milling tools used on a CNC machining center or an ordinary milling machine.